 Getting a jump-start on your budget is an important first step in understanding your finances.
 Even if you think you have it all under control, without taking a deeper dive into your financial habits you may be missing some important opportunities for improvement.

-There are many popular budgeting methods out there to help get you started.
-When choosing a budgeting method to follow, think about the method that is right for your family, and most importantly, the one that is achievable for your financial situation.
+When choosing a budgeting method to follow, think about the method that is right for you, and most importantly, the one that is achievable for your financial situation.

 The 50/20/30 rule is a great option for beginners.
-In this method, monthly expenses are broken down into three categories – Needs, Savings & Debts and Wants.
+In this method, monthly expenses are broken down into three groups – Needs, Savings & Debts, and Wants.

-- You can get started by reviewing your finances.
-Determine your essential expenses or needs.
-This category should take up about 50% of your monthly income.
+- Determine what spending categories make up your essential expenses or needs.
+This group should take up about 50% of your monthly income.

-- The remainder of your income, around 30%, can then be categorized for other expenses or wants.
+- The remainder of your income, around 30%, can then be left for other spending or wants.

 Keeping your savings in a separate account will help you easily track your progress towards your savings goals, keep you from accidentally spending your savings, as well as, potentially earning you interest as you build your savings.